UNINETTSigma2/documentation/jobs/job_scripts/slurm_parameter.md

 ## Differences between CPUs and tasks

-As a new users writing your first SLURM job script the difference between `--ntasks` and `--cpus-per-taks` is typically quite confusing.
+As a new users writing your first Slurm job script the difference between `--ntasks` and `--cpus-per-taks` is typically quite confusing.
-Assuming you want to run your program on a single node with 16 cores which SLURM parameters should you specify?
+Assuming you want to run your program on a single node with 16 cores which Slurm parameters should you specify?

 The answer is it depends whether the your application supports MPI.
 MPI (message passing protocol) is a communication interface used for